Kildare Intermediate Hurling Championship: Knockout stage

 Semi-finals: The top four teams from the group stage contest this round (1st v 4th and 2nd v 3rd).
 The two winners advance to the final.

 Final: The two semi-final winners contest the final.

 Promotion and relegation

-At the end of the championship, the winning team is automatically promoted to the Kildare Senior B Championship for the following season.
+At the end of the championship, the winning team is automatically promoted to the Kildare Senior Championship for the following season.
 The bottom-placed team from the group stage is automatically relegated to the Kildare Junior Championship.

 Teams

-2024 teams
+2026 teams

+In 2026 the Senior B Championship was discontinued.
+Its teams were transferred in the Intermediate Championship and the teams from the Intermediate Championship in 2025 to the 2026 Junior Championship.

-The 6 teams competing in the 2024 Kildare Intermediate Hurling Championship are:
+The 6 teams competing in the 2026 Kildare Intermediate Hurling Championship are: